Everyone loves a Classic Chilli Con Carne – it’s a perfect recipe for feeding a crowd and tastes even better if made ahead of time.

 - Salt and freshly ground black pepper to season

-what to serve with chilli con carne
+how to make the best chilli con carne

 - I also love to spoon chilli over a fluffy baked potato and top with lots of grated cheddar cheese.
 One of my favourite lunches!